blueburncz/BBMOD/DESER.md

 - Give composite structs ownership of their own `to_buffer()` and `from_buffer()` payload methods.
 Containers should only serialize ordering, constructor identity, and container-level fields.
+- Follow BBMOD struct ordering: declare properties first, then shader/uniform statics, then the concrete `to_buffer()`/`from_buffer()` implementations, and then `draw()` or other operational methods.
+- Keep aliases for inherited methods at the beginning of the struct with the other inherited-method aliases.
+For example, `PostProcessEffect_to_buffer = to_buffer` and `PostProcessEffect_from_buffer = from_buffer` must not be placed beside the concrete serialization implementations.
+- Post-process effects must delegate shared state to the inherited payload methods before serializing their own fields.
+Their payloads must exclude shader handles, surfaces, and other runtime caches.
 - Read binary fields into locals in stream order before passing them to a constructor.
 Do not embed multiple `buffer_read()` calls in constructor arguments because GML does not guarantee argument evaluation order.